 Many annuals can be direct sown now to let them over winter for next years display such as cornflowers, calendula and nigella.

 Sow yellow rattle to assist wildflower areas and suppress aggressive grasses dominating.

-Feed flowering plants with liquid seaweed and potash to fuel more blooms.
+Feed flowering plants with organic liquid seaweed and potash to fuel more blooms.